 Table foods are not recommended.
 Because table scraps can be tasty for dogs they will often begin to hold out for these and may not eat their dog food.
 Often table scraps can upset stomachs.
 Do not feel guilty if your dog is happy to eat one food day after day, week after week.
 Although there are many foods that are healthy for dogs there are also many that we use in every day cooking that can be very harmful such an example would be onions.

 Yes, we do offer a monthly payment plan through Paybright.
 Paybright offers our customers the option of financing the full amount or a portion of the costs.

 Do you recommend getting Pet Insurance for my pet?

-No one plans on their pet getting sick or having an accident, with insurance you don’t have to worry about being faced with unexpected medical bills.
+Absolutely, we never plan on their pet getting sick or having an accident, with insurance you don’t have to worry about being faced with unexpected medical bills.
 With pet health insurance you can ensure that your pet will receive the required medical attention needed.
 A pet health insurance policy will assist you during unexpected situations by sharing in the cost of veterinary cost for your pet.

 Pet insurance allows you to provide your pet with the best possible care.
 The best time to insure your pet is before they develop any health problems.
 We also now have direct billing with Trupanion, so we can submit the claim for you and you will have an answer back within minutes of submission!

 What is French Heartworm Disease?
 How can I be sure my dog doesn't contract French Heartworm Disease?

 French Heartworm or Lungworm, is caused by a parasitic nematode (roundworm or lungworm), Angiostrongylus vasorum.
 The roundworm infects dogs and other canine species, such as foxes, and causes canine angiostrongylosis.